 The unsupervised use of protein shakes, caffeine tablets, energy drinks and other supplements is strongly discouraged and such items may be confiscated from students if found in their possession.
-Students who risk their good health with such items may be punished.

-More information on all of these areas can be found in the Rugby School Policy on Smoking, Alcohol and Drugs and in the Student Manual.
+More information on all of these areas can be found in the Rugby School 'Smoking, Alcohol and Drugs Policy' and in the Student Manual.